RUC-GSAI/Yulan-GARDEN/README.md

 Filter (`./utils/workers/filter.py`) is a module to filter the useless or sensitive texts, including 4 different rules:

-1. Short texts (hyperparamter: minimum length of the texts, default: 170).
+1. `fil_short_texts`: short texts (hyperparamter: minimum length of the texts, default: 170).

-2. Non-Chinese texts (hyperparamter: biggest ratio of non-Chinese characters , default: 0.4).
+2. `fil_non_ch`: non-Chinese texts (hyperparamter: biggest ratio of non-Chinese characters , default: 0.4).

-3. 'Copyright' texts.
+3. `fil_copyright`: 'Copyright' texts.

-4. Texts with too many short lines (hyperparamter: biggest ratio of short lines, short lines means the length of the line is less than 3, default: 0.25).
+4. `fil_short_lines`: texts with too many short lines (hyperparamter: biggest ratio of short lines, short lines means the length of the line is less than 3, default: 0.25).

+5. `fil_dirty_words`: dirty words.

+6. `fil_meta`: meta information.
+Filter texts if its meta information is not allowed in the corresponding meta id.

+7. `fil_my_rules`: other custom rules.
+To make ZHEM more flexible, you can set your custom rules in `./utils/utils/my_rules.py` as functions and add the names of the functions into the setting files.

 All the hyperparamters are changable in the light of `Debugger`.